ifera-mc/ConfigUpdater/README.md

 ### Features

 - Super simple virion to be used in your plugins.
-- It checks if a new release for a plugin is available on Poggit.
-If so then it notifies the user about the new release.
+- It checks if a new version of config is available and if so it then updates and notifies the user.

 ### API